mrahmansagar/AirGANs/README.md

 # AirGANs
-Generative Adversarial Networks - GANs for the compensation of airbubbles in the micro-CT lung data
+Generative Adversarial Networks - GANs for the compensation of airbubbles in the micro-CT lung data.